Most Famous Picture in Jewish Art?

 The Gottlieb family might today be described as “modern Orthodox”: observant but somewhat integrated within Polish culture.
 Moishe-Maurycy’s parents were proud Poles as well as proud Jews, so when their son abandoned Orthodoxy, they didn’t disown him.
 After all, the general education they’d given him had laid the groundwork.
 In fact, of the seven children of Fanny and Isaac-Itzik (a textile merchant turned oil refiner), four sons were artists, one became a lawyer, and one daughter was a teacher and amateur pianist.
 Another daughter married a non-Jewish Polish artist, which probably bothered her parents more.
 All but one of the Gottlieb children went by Polish names: Maurycy, Leopold, Marcin, Anna, Jadwiga, and Filip; Haim was the exception.

-Jewish texts, his parents sent him to a Christian elementary school and high school.
+Though Maurycy began his education in a heder, where he learned to read Hebrew and studied basic Jewish texts, his parents sent him to a Christian elementary school and high school.
 There he was exposed to his classmates’ anti-Semitism.
 He transferred to a German high school in Lvov and was admitted to the prestigious Vienna Academy of Fine Arts in 1872, at the tender age of fifteen.
 He worked hard to be accepted among his fellow Poles, struggling to perfect his Polish, but like many of his Jewish contemporaries, it was much easier for someone whose mother tongue was German to integrate into German culture.
 Gottlieb rounded out his elementary knowledge of Judaism by reading voraciously on Jewish history.
 Like many of his generation, he devoured Heinrich Graetz’s path-breaking History of the Jews.

 Gottlieb joined the Vienna Academy’s Department of Historical Art – then an extremely popular genre in which artists painted historical events and dramatic scenes from literary classics.
 He studied under many first-class artists, but it was a picture by Polish master Jan Matejko that truly inspired him.
 Matejko’s Rejtan: The Fall of Poland (1866) shows the fateful meeting of the Polish sejm, or parliament, in Warsaw in 1773, in which its members acceded to the first shameful division of Poland – a prelude to the complete loss of Polish independence.
 Delegate Tadeusz Rejtan has thrown himself to the floor, symbolizing his country’s fall into Russian, Prussian, and Austrian hands, while other political leaders look on and the king, impatient and helpless, steps away from his throne.